Skip to content

 Step 1: Open course editor and insert task course element

-1. Search for your course in "Authoring", section "My entries," and open it.
+1. Search for your course in "Authoring", section "My courses," and open it.

 5. Indicate a short title for your course element in the tab "Title and description" and save your settings.